Marvel’s Spider-Man 2 release date, latest news and everything we know

 - ‘Marvel’s Spider-Man 2’ Venom actor says game is “massive”

-Marvel’s Spider-Man 2 release date
+Marvel’s Spider-Man 2 release date for PS5

-First thing’s first, let’s take a look at the release date.
 Marvel’s Spider-Man 2 will launch in 2023.
 This is the only info we have so far, with further details likely to come this year.
 Given that the original Spider-Man launched in September of 2018, we could see its sequel follow suit.
 We’ll have to wait and see what Insomniac has planned.

 Is Venom in the game?